 4. Use your imagination – Every moment is different for children.
 They have not forgotten how to dream big yet.
 One minute, my little girl is a cat, the next she is a dragon.
 We have to learn to think outside of the box like kids do.
 They live in a world of infinite possibilities.
 It is no coincidence that the most prolific inventors are under the age of 30.
 They are just naive enough to think that anything can work.

 5. Keep your innocence – Because people have not let them down, children always expect the best of others.
 They see people as the best incarnation of themselves.
 They see the light and goodness in people instead of the bad.
 My children have taught me to be optimistic again.

 6. Have a short memory – One of the most unique and useful traits of children is their short memory.
 If they fall and hurt themselves, by the time the dust has settled, they are playing again.
 If their friend hurts their feelings, the next day, they are friends again.
 This attitude is applicable in all aspects of life.
 How much could we accomplish if we let go of grudges and pain, and worked towards common goals?

-7. Almost anything can be solved by a small bowl of ice cream – self-explanatory.
+7. Almost anything can be solved by a small bowl of ice cream – Seriously, almost anything.

 9. Have integrity – Children tell the brutal, honest truth and they expect the truth from you about everything.
 If you do not follow through on your word, they will tell you quickly and loudly.
 So, you have to be as candid and as exacting and candid with your explanations to them as possible.